-Of Temples and Basadis: Tourist Places in and around Dharmasthala
+Of Temples And Basadis: Tourist Places In And Around Dharmasthala

 Dharmasthala has become an example of religious co-existence.
 The temple is famous not just for its ancient structure, but also for the fact that it is run by Jains, while the daily worship is done by Hindu priests.
-Other attractions include the eight Jain basadis as well as the towering 11 meter high statue of Bahubali.
+Other attractions include the eight Jain basadis as well as the towering 11-metre-high statue of Bahubali.
 The statue was carved out of a single rock and weighs 175 tons.

 The village is also the repository of several ancient manuscripts.
-These were retrieved from an archeological site at Dharmasthala and have been preserved at a museum here.
+These were retrieved from an archaeological site at Dharmasthala and have been preserved at a museum here.
 There is also a unique car museum that attracts several vintage car lovers.